Anusha-janardhan/rg-doc/source/GettingStarted.rst

 Assigning catalog items to OU
 ------------------------------

-The administrator should :ref:`assign products from standard catalog collection to the organizational unit<catalog>` before a PI can successfully create a project with attached Project Storage.
+The administrator should :ref:`assign products from standard catalog collection to the organization<catalog>` before a PI can successfully create a project with attached Project Storage.

 .. _`Adding AWS Accounts`: